Editorial Policies

 Peer Review Process

-Submitted papers are evaluated by anonymous referees by double blind peer review for contribution, originality, relevance, and presentation.
-The Editor shall inform you of the results of the review as soon as possible, hopefully between 1 - 2 months.
-Please notice that may be paper submissions to ALBION the duration of the review process can be up to 3 months.
+Submitted papers are evaluated by anonymous referees through a double-blind peer review process for their contribution, originality, relevance, and presentation.
+The Editor will inform authors of the review results as soon as possible, typically within 2–3 months.
+However, depending on the review process, the duration may take up to 3 months.

 Open Access Policy

-Albion: Journal of English Literature, Language and Culture is a peer reviewed journal with open access.
-The article processing or delivery of the manuscript submitted to the manager or editor through an online system or by using the OJS Open Access publishing model.
+Albion : Journal of English Literature, Language, and Culture is a peer-reviewed open-access journal.
+Manuscripts are submitted to the journal manager or editor through the online system using the OJS Open Access publishing model.

-In this publishing model, papers are peer-reviewed in the normal way under editorial control.
-The paper appears electronically and freely available from our website.
-Authors can also use articles that have been published in pdf format either for non-commercial use on a personal website or non-commercialinstitutions.
-Users have the right to read, download, copy, distribute, print, search, or link to the full text of articles Journal ALBION.
+In this publishing model, papers are peer-reviewed under editorial control.
+Accepted articles are published electronically and made freely available on the journal website.
+Authors may also use the published PDF articles for non-commercial purposes on personal websites or non-commercial institutional repositories.
+Users have the right to read, download, copy, distribute, print, search, or link to the full text of articles published in Journal Albion.

 Publication Frequency

-Journal Albion: Journal of English Literature, Language and Culture is published bianually in April and October by The Faculty of Social Sciences and Humanities Pakuan University
+Journal Albion : Journal of English Literature, Language, and Culture is published biannually in April and October by the Faculty of Social Sciences and Humanities, Universitas Pakuan.

 Article Processing Charge (APC)